Visit us at it-sa in Nuremberg from October 7 to 9. Get your free ticket now!

 State-Sponsored Cyber Actors

-In hybrid warfare, state cyber actors of authoritarian regimes use DDoS attacks to destabilize the infrastructure of enemy countries.
-Examples of this include attacks on energy suppliers or government networks, which are increasing in the wake of geopolitical tensions.
+In hybrid warfare, cyber actors from authoritarian states use DDoS attacks.
+They aim to destabilize the infrastructure of enemy countries.
+For example, attacks on energy suppliers and government networks are rising.
+This trend follows recent geopolitical tensions..
 Such attacks are often part of larger cyber warfare strategies.

 Targets of DDoS Attacks

 DDoS attacks are not just a technical challenge; they are often part of a larger strategy by cybercriminals.
-The target of these attacks can be multi-faceted and it is crucial to understand the motives behind the attacks to take effective security measures.
+The targets of these attacks can vary.
+It's important to know the motives behind them.
+This understanding helps in taking effective security measures.

 Blackmail and financial motivation